Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 - Teach one another ([Col. 3:16](https://www.biblegateway.com/passage/?search=Colossians+3%3A16&version=ESV))
 - Admonish one another ([Col. 3:16](https://www.biblegateway.com/passage/?search=Colossians+3%3A16&version=ESV))

-Depending on the list you refer to, there are somewhere between 20 to 30 "one another"s, with at least 50 references to different passages.
+Depending on the list you refer to, there are somewhere between 20 to 30 _one anothers_, with at least 50 references to different passages.
 There's a lot.

-Now I highlight one important thing: the people you do the "one another"s with.
-Notice throughout the Scriptures that **there is no qualifier** for the people that you do the "one another"s with, apart from them being a fellow Christian.
+Now I highlight one important thing: the people you do the _one anothers_ with.
+Notice throughout the Scriptures that **there is no qualifier** for the people that you do the _one anothers_ with, apart from them being a fellow Christian.
 In other words, **your personal preference for people doesn't matter**.
 It's not about whether or not you're drawn to particular people, share more hobbies with them, or are more comfortable around them.
-In fact, when the "one another"s are lived out in spite of differences between church members, the church becomes all the more beautiful, and her testament to God's goodness is even greater!
+In fact, when the _one anothers_ are lived out in spite of differences between church members, the church becomes all the more beautiful, and her testament to God's goodness is even greater!

 # Application & Resources

 As we saw from Scripture, solid churches look like ones that are grounded in doctrine (and working towards refining it to be more and more pure), growing in love for Jesus and for one another, and have clung to Christ in the midst of persecution/tribulation.
-Solid churches are ones that are actively living out the "one another"s of scripture.
+Solid churches are ones that are actively living out the _one anothers_ of scripture.

 I like to break this down into two things: preaching and community.